-Northwood Children’s Services Main and West Campuses are 24-hour treatment facilities.
-Within an assigned team of 10-12 students – grouped according to treatment needs, diagnosis, and age – children learn to live with others in a family-like atmosphere.
+Northwood offers 24-hour residential treatment at our Main and West Campuses.
+Within an assigned team of 10 to 12 students (grouped according to treatment needs, gender, diagnosis, and age) children learn to live with others in a family-like atmosphere.

 - Group Living and Life Skills

 - Parent Education-Family Success Program

 A child must be between 5 and 17 years old and have a clinical diagnosis from Diagnostic and Statistical Manual of Mental Disorders.
 Inquiries by a mental health professional, county social worker, hospital, child care provider, or parents are welcome.

 Staff includes counselors, therapists, recreational directors, and administrative and support personnel.
 Also, special education teachers, occupational therapists, speech clinicians, physicians, and nurses complement the treatment staff.
 College interns and volunteers from the community serve as tutors and mentors.

 For more information or to make a referral, please contact: